Frequently Asked Questions

 Baptist Confession of Faith of 1689, and why do you

-use it?
-Aren't "confessions" ritualistic and liturgical, and
+use it if your beliefs come from the Bible?
+Aren't church "Confessions" ritualistic and liturgical, and

 aren't they merely the writings of men?

-churches, formulated deep, biblical statements of faith known as
+association with man-made traditions.
+These men carefully formulated detailed biblical statements of faith known as

-"confessions," which stood the test of time among God's people for
+"confessions," which would stand the test of time among God's people for

 truths were later obscured by the man-centered teachings and practices of